rcalandrelli/HiCtool/README.md

 We have compiled a full tutorial to show the usage of the pipeline.
 Please check the [Tutorial Homepage](./tutorial/ReadMe.md).

-## API documentation

-All the functions used in this documentation are reported with all the input parameters in the [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf).

 ## Version history

 ### Date

 - Version 2.1 released:

    - HiCtool is now based only on unix commands.
-A Python script is left containing utility functions for I/O of files generated with HiCtool in the Python console.
+A Python script is given which contains utility functions for I/O of files generated with HiCtool in the Python console.
    - The entire pre-processing is now performed with a single-command.
    - Possibility of processing Hi-C data generated with a cocktail of restriction enzymes (i.e. as in the Arima Kit) or with restriction enzymes including "N" in their sequence.
    - HiCtool includes now additional species besides hg38 and mm10: hg19, mm9, dm6, susScr3, susScr11.